oaerobert/Time-Series-Data-Modelling-STATA/scripts/2_regression_analysis.md

 Hint: Do not run the code yet - enter the next part I'm about to show you, then run it.

 If you've already run it, don't worry 🤪.
 Simply remove this code from your `.do` file and run again, as **STATA** has already generated the variables (you can see this in the right hand side of the main area).
-Re-running it without deletion of the `retrieve` code for the next part will produce an error.
+Re-running it without deletion of the `predict` code for the next part will produce an error.

 We've now created two new variables within **STATA**.
 These are `fitted_consumption` and `resids`.
 Let's plot this so we can visualise the data.